Criticism of the Book of Mormon: Background

-Apologists note that the witnesses in most cases affirmed their testimonies until their death.
-In 1881, Whitmer, the one witness who never returned to the church, issued an affidavit reaffirming his testimony of the experience.

 Text and language

 Joseph Smith said he translated the Book of Mormon from a language called reformed Egyptian.
 Archaeologists and Egyptologists have found no evidence that this language ever existed.
-Hugh Nibley, a Mormon apologist, argues that reformed Egyptian is actually Meroitic Egyptian.
+However, Mormon apologist Hugh Nibley has proposed that reformed Egyptian is the same or similar to the Meroitic language, a known ancient Egyptian dialect.

 Furthermore, official LDS Church commentary on the Book of Mormon says that at least some ancestors of Native Americans came from the Jerusalem area; however, Native American linguistic specialists have not found any Native American language that appears to be related to languages of the ancient Near East.

-Supporters point out the interesting elements of the creation drama that turn up in temple, tomb, or coffin texts from ancient Egypt that is described in detail in the Book of Mormon as the coronation of King Mosiah long before these ancient texts were understood by Egyptologists.

-Supporters of the Book of Mormon say it uses chiasmus—a figure of speech utilizing inverted parallelism—and point to it as evidence supporting the book's ancient origin.
-Critics such as Jerald and Sandra Tanner argue that chiasmus in the Book of Mormon is a characteristic of Joseph Smith's speech pattern and not evidence of antiquity.
-They cite the use of chiasmus in the Doctrine and Covenants, which was not translated from an ancient text, as evidence.

-Smith was known as a treasure-hunter long before he said he found the golden plates.
 Grant H. Palmer suggested that Smith borrowed the name "Cumorah" through his study of the treasure-hunting stories of Captain William Kidd, based on the similarity of the names from Smith's account—Moroni and Cumorah—to the location Moroni, Comoros, related to Kidd's hunt for treasure.
+(Smith was known as a treasure-hunter long before he said he found the golden plates.)

+Contemporary parallels

+Early critic of Mormonism and contemporary of Joseph Smith, Reverend Alexander Campbell noted the Book of Mormon contains many theological answers to hotly debated questions in 19th century America:

+Campbell argued the presence of these topics represented a contemporary author rather than multiple authors writing in antiquity.
+Grant H. Palmer, too, argued "the Book of Mormon reflects a keen awareness of evangelical Protestantism and the Bible," noting similarities in language and theme to the 19th century.